GSA/wp-digitalgov-i14y-indexer/README.md

-# Search.gov Indexer for WordPress
+# Search.gov Indexer for WordPress - this is an untested Alpha

 > This Search.gov indexer allows WordPress administrators to index the posts and pages of their WordPress blog or website with the Search.gov hosted search service.